 Your vision changes as you age, and should be checked regularly to ensure that the prescription provided to you is the correct one for your visual requirements.
 This is also ideal so that your optician can monitor how your vision is performing over time and, by inspecting the area around your eyes as well, whether you have injured your eyes or developed any issues.

-While your eyes will not be harmed by wearing contact lenses with an incorrect prescription, financially it actually makes much more sense to go for regular eye tests.
+Wearing contact lenses with an incorrect prescription means that your eyes may strain if the prescription is too weak, or you may experience headaches/discomfort around the eye area if it is to strong.
 If your visual requirements aren’t consistently specified, you could be purchasing the incorrect contact lenses for your needs.
 This would result in you throwing money away on something that you don’t quite need, before having to spend money again on the correct lenses.
+Financially, it actually makes much more sense to go for regular eye tests.